 Font in Logo design:

 Fonts affect individuals psychologically.
 The impression created by the choosing of the font is closely related to the form of the letter and to our conditioned reaction.

 Choose a typeface with the correct “personality” when utilizing fonts for your business.
 As we have stated, typewriting is an efficient means of transmitting more than simply printed words.
 It highlights the personality of what you are talking about visually portraying the tenor and tone.
 You may discover that your aim is best fulfilled by choosing an all-round font with dynamic personality or by utilizing a blend of sans and serif types.

 A few more individuals recognize Regular or Sans Serif typefaces (you saw them even if you didn’t know how to separate them).
 It was conceived to simplify the reading of text, making most Serif and Sans Serif fonts an excellent match for various types of enterprise.

-How does it help for your business to know the font style?
+How does it help your business to know the font style?

 It’s indeed evident that any font you choose should meet the requirements of the customers when they meet your brand.
-A research examining the features individuals connect with various font lines was carried out by the Software Usability Research Laboratory (SURL) of Wichita State University.
-Traditional typeface, comprising Arial and Times New Roman, has been classified as ‘steady’ and ‘mature,’ but also as ‘unimaginative’ and ‘conformist.’
+Research examining the features individuals connect with various font lines was carried out by the Software Usability Research Laboratory (SURL) of Wichita State University.
+The traditional typeface, comprising Arial and Times New Roman, has been classified as ‘steady’ and ‘mature,’ but also as ‘unimaginative’ and ‘conformist.’